 After installation, the new monitor wells will be surveyed by a local surveying contractor to establish top-of-casing elevation and Colorado state plane coordinates.
-The surface water elevation of the Colorado River as close as possible to the monitor well nearest the river (RFN-0635) and at two other locations along the Colorado River (Figure 1) will be surveyed.
+The surface water elevations of the Colorado River as close as possible to the monitor well nearest the river will be surveyed.

-If ground water elevations in wells nearest the river and river elevations are significantly different, one staff gauge will be installed along the river.
-The staff gauge, if necessary, will be attached to the Interstate 70 bridge located approximately 0.5 mile (0.8 kilometer) east of the proposed monitor well locations (Figure 1).
+If ground water elevations in wells nearest the river and river elevations are significantly different, a staff gauge may be installed on a bridge approximately 0.25 mile (0.4 kilometer) downstream from the processing site.
 The river stage level on the staff gauge will be recorded at the time of surveying and every 3 months when data are downloaded from the data loggers.
 The river levels may be resurveyed periodically to ensure they correspond to the level being read on the staff gauge.

-The river and the new wells nearest the river will be surveyed as close together in time as feasible, and water level readings taken as quickly as possible from the wells.
-The rest of the monitor well network will be measured after these data are collected.
+The river and the new wells nearest the river will be surveyed as close together in time as feasible with new well water level readings taken concurrently.
+The rest of the monitor well network will be surveyed after these data are collected for each river elevation/new well pair.
 In this manner, representative water levels from the river and the shallow aquifer can be obtained that will be useful in assessing the future data collected by the data loggers.
 Monitor well top-of-casing and river surface elevations will be surveyed to the nearest 0.01 ft (3 millimeters).